-Abbey Farm Cottage the home of Smock Alley Goats and Artisan Rosedale Goats Cheese situated in the small village of Rosedale Abbey nestling below Chimney Banks in the heart of the North Yorkshire Moors National Park.
+Abbey Farm Cottage the home of Smock Alley Goats and Artisan Rosedale Goats Cheese situated in the small village of Rosedale Abbey nestling below Chimney Banks in the heart of the North York Moors National Park.

 Local activities on the doorstep are:

 Walking – our driveway is a public footpath which leads to walks varying from a mile or two to extensive walks up and over the moors to the north of the village;

 Cycling – be it road or mountain biking there are plenty of challenges of the doorstep;